Halomethane

 A methane molecule in 3D space filling model.

 Halomethane compounds are derivatives of methane (CH4) with one or more of the hydrogen atoms replaced with halogen atoms (F, Cl, Br, or I).
+They are a class of Halons.
 Halomethanes are both naturally occurring, especially in marine environments, and human-made, most notably as refrigerants, solvents, propellants, and fumigants.
 Many, including the chlorofluorocarbons, have attracted wide attention because they become active when exposed to ultraviolet light found at high altitudes and destroy the Earth's protective ozone layer.

 Structure and properties

 Like methane itself, halomethanes are tetrahedral molecules.
 The halogen atoms differ greatly in size and charge from hydrogen and from each other.
 Consequently, most halomethanes deviate from the perfect tetrahedral symmetry of methane.

 The physical properties of halomethanes depend on the number and identity of the halogen atoms in the compound.
 In general, halomethanes are volatile but less so than methane because of the polarizability of the halides.
 The polarizability of the halides and the polarity of the molecules makes them useful as solvents.
 The halomethanes are far less flammable than methane.
 Broadly speaking, reactivity of the compounds is greatest for the iodides and lowest for the fluorides.